ColleyMo/MSc-Dissertation/README.md

 - **MSc ai.ipynb** - this is my final submission and main source code.

 # Playground notebooks
-used these testing and trying different approaches and methods
+used these notebooks for testing and trying different approaches and methods

 - Test.ipynb
 - Test2.ipynb